JakeSteam/blog-programming/_drafts/2022-11-12-how-bugs-erode-user-trust-with-bloggie-io.md

 So, after all those issues, surely the site is not worth anyone's time, right?

 The opposite!
-Despite these many comparatively small issues, the core idea and functionality is solid.
+Despite these many fairly small issues, the core idea and functionality is solid.
 If I didn't have my own sites already, or had limited web hosting knowledge, I would love a place to easily self-host a Markdown blog.
 This appeal increases massively when Bloggie.io appears to essentially be Medium without all the advertising / anti-consumer practices[^anti-consumer]!
 It helps to have a catchy name too, right?

 Given a bit of tidying, and a bit more work growing the user base (all "Latest" posts in 2022 are from 2 authors, the owners), there is massive potential.
 Many software developers like writing about their experience, are comfortable with Markdown, and don't seek any financial benefit: Bloggie.io would suit this.